Volunteer Manuel

 Public Libraries are often able to get films through inter-library loan for little or no cost.
 See if your library can order them from the State Historical Society of Iowa in Des Moines.
 They have details and the address your library needs at their site.
 Find more information here: State Historical Society of Iowa: Inter-library Loans.

 Ancestry.com - This is a paid subscription site.
-Sometimes free limited time subscription offers are available.
-Direct link: Iowa State Census Images.
+Limited time free subscription offers are available, but often require a credit card should you go over the limit.
+Direct link: Iowa State Census Images (then choose "Browse this collection").

 2. TEMPLATES AND BLANK FORMS: